WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

 - Click New to create a client.

-- Click the QR icon to view the QR code used to configure the WireGuard client on your phone.
+- Click the QR icon to view the QR code for setting up the WireGuard client on your phone.

-- Click the Download icon to download the configuration file, which is used to configure the WireGuard client on your computer.
+- Click the Download icon to download the configuration file, which is used to set up the WireGuard client on your computer.

 - Click the Trash icon to delete a client.